Jedshady/daily-coding-problem/Problem Descriptions.md

 ### Problem 2
 This problem was asked by Uber.

-Given an array of integers, return a new array such that each element at index i of the new array is the product of all the numbers in the original array except the one at i.
+Given an array of integers, return a new array such that each element at index `i` of the new array is the product of all the numbers in the original array except the one at `i`.

-For example, if our input was [1, 2, 3, 4, 5], the expected output would be [120, 60, 40, 30, 24].
-If our input was [3, 2, 1], the expected output would be [2, 3, 6].
+For example, if our input was `[1, 2, 3, 4, 5]`, the expected output would be `[120, 60, 40, 30, 24]`.
+If our input was `[3, 2, 1]`, the expected output would be `[2, 3, 6]`.

 Follow-up: what if you can't use division?

 ### Problem 1
 This problem was recently asked by Google.

-Given a list of numbers and a number k, return whether any two numbers from the list add up to k.
+Given a list of numbers and a number `k`, return whether any two numbers from the list add up to `k`.

-For example, given [10, 15, 3, 7] and k of 17, return true since 10 + 7 is 17.
+For example, given `[10, 15, 3, 7]` and `k` of 17, return true since 10 + 7 is 17.

 Bonus: Can you do this in one pass?